UT Tyler College of Engineering

 Mrs. Holly Landers in:

-The Office of the Dean of The College of Engineering and Computer
+The Office of the Dean of The College of Engineering, RBS 2002.

 The University of Texas at Tyler offers many scholarships designed to attract and retain outstanding degree seeking students.
 To be considered, students must be accepted for admission and submit an online scholarship application for the appropriate scholarship and semester.
 Please select the academic year above to view detailed scholarship information along with our online scholarship applications.